 If you have kids & want custody here is a hint for you: If you have Physical Custody of the kids, then you usually are granted Temporary Custody & if you have Temporary custody then the odds are higher that you will end up with permanent custody....
 So if you want your kids then be sure to have physical custody of them (have them staying with you) BEFORE you file the divorce paperwork.

 When I was divorced many years ago, my ex simply wouldn't sign the papers no matter what.
 He did this simply to "give me grief" & I suspect that this is what is happening to you...
 SO, if you pretend for a while that you couldn't care less about the divorce paper work, then the odds are you'll have less trouble getting the paperwork signed.
 It's all about control!

 But until your divorce or separation paperwork goes through, don't buy anything big because if you do buy a house, car or anything like that while you are still married then you spouse owns half of it! ..

 ---> There is a lot of good advice at the bottom of this page.
 Read all the way down & you will learn alot in good info from other ThriftyFun people.

 How long will a lawyer keep papers on file once I have paid, but my husband won't sign?
 Will the papers stay there until he does sign?

 By Mistie H. from Carrollton, GA

 Did he file a response when you had the papers served on him?
 Here in SD if a response isn't filed in sixty days(I think), the divorce is granted by default.
-Your attorney should know something about this and should have told you.
-It should also have said something on the papers that were served on your husband.

 If you are paying the lawyer you need to talk to him to find out what options are available.
 I'm sure the laws on this are different everywhere (as mentioned by the other posts).
 Girl, it's time to start talkin' to people.